exercism/elm/concepts/json/about.md

 Elm provides the core modules [`Json.Decode`][decode] and [`Json.Encode`][encode] to parse and write JSON data.
 JSON Decoders are a way to _declare_ what type of data is expected and which data structure the data should map to.

+When coming from dynamically typed languages, decoders often seem cumbersome, or too rigid on first glance.
+While they are certainly verbose, at least in Elm, they are a valuable tool to explicitly describe programs' expectations on incoming data, and are [no less expressive than dynamic types][dynamic-types-not-more-open].

 Let's import some aliases and types from the modules:

 ```elm